ncatlab/nlab-content/pages/1/2/9/8/8921/content.md

 ## Related concepts

 * An alternative proposal is that of [[fuzzy dark matter]], where the theory of gravity is left as is, but one assumes that there is [[dark matter]] which is so extremely light that its [[de Broglie wavelength]] is of the scales of galaxies.
-Such [[fuzzy dark matter]] models make the ame prediction as cold dark matter on cosmological scales, but changes behaviour on scales of galaxies due to the [[quantum physics|quantum]] nature of these light particles becoming relevant here.
+Such [[fuzzy dark matter]] models make the same prediction as cold dark matter on cosmological scales, but change behaviour on scales of galaxies due to the [[quantum physics|quantum]] nature of these light particles becoming relevant here.
 This change of behaviour has been argued to account for the kind of effects that MOND is a fit for.

 ## References